Some exact Green function solutions for non-linear classical field theories

 The relations

 hold between Schwinger and connected functions.
-We say that a theory will admit a Gaussian solution if all the connected functions (cumulants) of order higher than 2 can be computed through the cumulants of order 1 and 2.
-This fact is very well-known from statistics.
-This Gaussian solutions completely map to those we have found for the classical theories.
-A trivial example of a Gaussian solution is a free massive scalar theory.
+We say that a theory will admit a Gaussian solution if all the connected functions (cumulants) of order higher than $2$ can be computed through the cumulants of order $1$ and $2$.
+This is very well known from statistics.
+These Gaussian solutions completely map onto those we have found for the classical theories.
+A trivial example of a Gaussian solution is found in a free massive scalar theory.
 In our case, we aim to provide some non-trivial examples.

 If we do not care too much about translation invariance that might or might not be broken by nature, a straightforward way to obtain such kind of Gaussian solutions for a given statistical field theory is by solving the Dyson--Schwinger set of equations, assuming that higher-order connected correlation functions ($n>2$) are zero if two or more arguments coincide.
 In such a case, we are in principle able to completely solve the set of equations, as shown in Ref.~\cite{Frasca:2015yva}, because each equation becomes independent from the higher order ones in the set.
 This class of Gaussian solutions of the Dyson--Schwinger set of equations for a statistical field theory could prove to be relevant in physics in case that agreement with lattice and/or experimental data is achieved.